- 115 A Porter Quad, Buffalo, NY 14261-0051

 The Federal Work-Study program provides employment opportunities in various offices on campus and in community service agencies to students who demonstrate financial need.
 If you qualify for the Federal Work-Study program at the University of Buffalo you may select from a variety of jobs to meet your interests, skills, and career paths.
 You will be paid at an hourly rate and receive paychecks every two weeks for the hours worked.
 Federal Work-Study will not be credited to your student account.

-- Filed for your FAFSA (Free Application for Federal Student Aid) by March 1st
+- File your FAFSA (Free Application for Federal Student Aid) beginning on October 1

 - Meet Income Guidelines

-- Been offered Federal Work-Study and accepted the award in HUB Student Center.
+- Accept the Federal Work-Study award, if offered, in HUB Student Center.

 Finding an On-Campus Job